 Jim also lead in the development the coordination of a diversity awareness program with the public/private school systems and the Jewish community to incorporate a Holocaust Remembrance teaching program for classroom teachers and students.

-Jim serves as the Immediate Past President of the International Association of Official Human Rights Agencies an organization whose membership represents statutorily human and civil rights agencies in the United States, Canada, Mexico, Japan, Ghana, and Europe.
+Jim served as a Immediate Past President of the International Association of Official Human Rights Agencies an organization whose membership represents statutorily human and civil rights agencies in the United States, Canada, Mexico, Japan, Ghana, and Europe.
 He has been a member of the organization since 1987.
 During his membership he has held numerous offices and committee assignments with in the organization.
 They include 1st Vice President and 2nd Vice President.
 He is also a former national board member and Past President of the National Association of Human Right Workers.
 Jim is a trained mediator with certification from Capital University Law School in Columbus, Ohio.